Jakers! The Adventures of Piggley Winks: Development

 Jakers! was originally conceived by Denise Fitzpatrick based on her experiences on a farm as a young girl in rural Ireland.
 The original name for her character and the show she planned to adapt him to was originally titled Piggley Pooh, which caused a cease and desist letter by The Walt Disney Company due to the planned show sharing the same name as the Winnie the Pooh series.
-Despite countersuing and having the European Court side with the Fitzpatrick's, their lawyer decided that changing the name of the show and character would be better to avoid future copyright issues.
+Despite countersuing and having the European Court side with the Fitzpatrick's, their lawyer decided that changing the name of the show and character would be better to avoid future intellectual property issues.
 Eventually, this led to Piggley Pooh becoming Piggley Winks.

 The term Jakers derives from the Irish interjection "Jaysus", which in turn derives from Jesus.

 After the name change, production on the show began in March 2002, under the title of The Curley Tales of Piggley Winks.
 Denise's husband, Frances, helped produce the show through his company, Entara, while the show was executively produced by Mike Young and animated by his studio Mike Young Productions, which at the time was handling international distribution for the series.
-Notably, the show was rendered in high definition, The majority of the cast recorded their voices at Salami Studios in North Hollywood, California while Lambe recorded from Ireland.
+Notably, the show was rendered in high definition, The majority of the cast recorded their voices at Salami Studios in North Hollywood, California while Peadar Lamb, Frank McCourt, Fionnula Flanagan, David Kelly, and Brendan Gleeson recorded from Slate in Dublin, Ireland.
 The animation was outsourced to Crest Animation Studios in Mumbai, India.

 Broadcast

 Jakers!
 The Adventures of Piggley Winks was shown on CBeebies and CBBC in United Kingdom from 2004 up until early 2011.
-It first aired in the United Kingdom on the CBBC Channel on September 6, 2004, as part of the short lived Animadness block, and later was repeated on CBeebies from February 13, 2006, on the BBC One strand at 3:25pm, but it didn't air on the CBeebies Channel until March 19, 2007, when the scheduling of CBeebies was changing, and Qubo, and PBS Kids, and PBS Kids Sprout in United States.
+It first aired in the United Kingdom on the CBBC Channel on September 6, 2004, as part of the short lived Animadness block, and later was repeated on CBeebies from February 13, 2006, on the BBC One strand at 3:25pm, but it did not air on the CBeebies Channel until March 19, 2007, when the scheduling of CBeebies was changing, and Qubo, and PBS Kids, and PBS Kids Sprout in United States.

 9 Story Media Group distributes the series.

 Reruns on PBS Kids continued to air until August 31, 2008, and PBS Kids Sprout aired this series in 2005, where it was made available on Sprout on Demand with selected episodes airing under the "Children's Favorites" label (and eventually in its own label).
 It joined the network a year later in 2006, during a Grandparents' Day marathon, but was taken off two years later on July 3, 2008.

 Univision's Planeta U carried the show as part of the block's inaugural lineup from its launch on April 5, 2008, to August 28, 2010.